rootstrap/blog/content/django-vs-flask.md

 taking into consideration their strengths and weaknesses, not only code-wise but also if the coding style is best suited to your organization.

 Do you have any experience that you want to share with any of these frameworks?
-Are there any extra pros or cons that you feel are missing?
+Are there any additional pros or cons that you feel we didn't discuss here?
 If so, I invite you to discuss them in the comment section.

 I hope this post was beneficial to you and thanks for reading.